pengxiangli666/Cartcove/Readme.md

 some first-time configuration from the developer, for example: setting up a database for running your webapp locally.

+Backend:
+ First, create a virtual environment and then download the necessary apps for the backend (you can find the list of applications above).
+  You need to download everything.

 ## Running

 Specify the commands for a developer to run the app from the cloned repo.